project-violet/violet/violet/README.md

 Be sure to attach a png, gif or video file that clearly identifies the edits.
 If you don't anything, it will be rejected.

-## Copyright

-To protect against copyright infringement, copyright holders can prevent their work from being searched for.
-Please e-mail us proof of copyright violations!
-Be sure to attach proof of copyright and copyright infringement example photos and information to the proof of contents!
-This action should take at least a day.

 ## Development

 If you want to contribute to this project, please leave an issue or pull request.